Kʼawiil

-Kʼawiil, in the Post-Classic codices corresponding to God K, is a Maya deity identified with lightning, serpents, fertility and maize.
+Kʼawiil, in the Post-Classic codices corresponding to God K, is a Maya deity identified with power, creation, and lightning.
 He is characterized by a zoomorphic head, with large eyes, long, upturned snout and attenuated serpent foot.
-A torch, stone celt, or cigar, normally emitting smoke, comes out of his forehead, while a serpent leg represents a lightning bolt.
-In this way, Kʼawiil personifies the lightning axe both of the rain deity and of the king as depicted on his stelae.
+As a creator god, K'awiil usually has a torch, stone celt, or cigar coming out of his forehead that symbolizes the spark of life.
+One of his legs does not end in a foot but in a snake with an open mouth, from which another being can emerge.
+As lightning and power personified, K'awiil is often carried like an axe by rain gods or as a sceptre by Maya rulers.

 Names

-From the correspondence between Landa's description of the New Year rituals and the depiction of these rituals in the Dresden Codex, it can be inferred that in 16th-century Yucatán, Kʼawiil was called Bolon Dzacab 'Innumerable (bolon 'nine, innumerable') maternal generations', perhaps a metaphor for fertility.
+From the correspondence between Landa's description of the New Year rituals and the depiction of these rituals in the Dresden Codex, it can be inferred that in 16th-century Yucatán, Kʼawiil was called Bolon Dzacab 'Innumerable (bolon 'nine, innumerable') maternal generations', probably a metaphor for fertility as well as the power of creation.
 God K's name in the Classic period may have been the same, or similar, since the numeral 'nine' is repeatedly found included in the deity's logogram.

-However, based on epigraphical considerations, the Classical god K is now most often referred to as Kʼawiil.
-Hieroglyphically, the head of god K can substitute for the syllable kʼa in kʼawiil, a word possibly meaning 'powerful one', and attested as a generic deity title in Yucatec documents.
-This substitution has given rise to the idea that, inversely, the title kʼawiil as a whole should be considered a name specifically referring to god K.
+However, based on epigraphic considerations, the Classic Maya God K is now most often referred to as Kʼawiil.
+Hieroglyphically, the head of God K can substitute for the syllable kʼa in kʼawiil, a word possibly meaning 'powerful one', and attested as a generic deity title in Yucatec documents.
+This substitution has given rise to the idea that, inversely, the title kʼawiil as a whole should be considered a name specifically referring to God K.

 Narratives and scenes

 Lightning plays a crucial role in tales dealing with the creation of the world and its preparation for the advent of mankind.
-In the cosmogony of the Popol Vuh, three Lightning deities identified with the 'Heart of the Sky' (among whom Huraqan 'One-Leg') create the earth out of the primordial sea, and people it with animals.
+In the cosmogony of the Popol Vuh, three Lightning deities identified with the 'Heart of the Sky' (among whom Huraqan 'One-Leg') create the earth out of the primordial sea, and populate it with animals.
 Bolon Dzacab plays an important, if not very clear role in the cosmogonical myth related in the Book of Chilam Balam of Chumayel, where he is identified with wrapped-up seeds.
-The rain gods or their lightning once opened up the Maize Mountain, making the maize seeds available to mankind.
+Wielding lightning, the rain gods once opened up a sacred mountain, making the maize seeds therein available to mankind.

 Kʼawiil also figures in an enigmatic Classic scene known only from ceramics (see fig.2), showing an aged ancestor or deity emerging from the serpentine foot of the lightning god, apparently to mate with a nude young woman of decidedly aristocratic allure entwined by the serpent.
 Not impossibly, the meaning of the scene is ritual, rather than mythological.

-Perhaps related to the latter scene, stucco reliefs on the pillars of the Temple of the Inscriptions at Palenque depict a king (and perhaps also a queen) holding a baby with a lightning celt in the forehead and a serpentine leg, or, the infant lightning god (unen q'awiil) that is also one of Palenque's three patron deities (GII).
+K'awiil also features prominently in the stucco reliefs of the Temple of the Inscriptions at Palenque in Chiapas, Mexico, where rulers and nobles hold infant forms of K'awiil.
+This infant form of the god (unen k'awiil) was also one of the three patron deities of Palenque (GII of the so-called Palenque Triad).